Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

   travel across these different servers without returning back to the multiplayer menu screen.
   (It can be done with special plugins which utilize BungeeCord API to send you to the chosen server on click, you'll most commonly see it as the compass or a portal)
 - [Waterfall](https://papermc.io/downloads#Waterfall) - Fork of BungeeCord, faster than BungeeCord and has general improvements and tweaks which make it the more preferred network JAR, works basically the same as BungeeCord (talking about the use, it doesn't have a different system).
-  [Velocity](https://velocitypowered.com/) - A next-generation Minecraft proxy focused on scalability and flexibility.
+- [Velocity](https://velocitypowered.com/) - A next-generation Minecraft proxy focused on scalability and flexibility.
 It allows server owners to link together multiple Minecraft servers so they may appear as one.
 - [Travertine](https://github.com/PaperMC/Travertine) - Fork of Waterfall with added 1.7.10 support if you want that old school experience ;)

----

-Most popular modded server JARs: 1.
-Forge 2.
-Fabric (I've never run a modded server, little to no experience with them)
+## Most popular modded server JARs:

 - [Forge](http://files.minecraftforge.net/) - Most popular JAR for either client or server-side use, has the widest mod support.
 Running a forge server will require the same mods to be used by both the client and the server and will refuse connection if there are mod incompatibilities.
 Dedicating more ram is recommended or even having a dedicated machine to running a modded server is recommended.
 - [Fabric](https://fabricmc.net/) - Faster than Forge, doesn't run Forge mods and has lesser mod support

----

-Extras:
+## Most popular MOD + PLUGINS server JARs:

-Sponge - Enables use of mods and plugins which are made for Sponge, makes your server extra spicy if you know how to do it right! ore.spongepowered.org | The place to get the plugins (has LuckPerms :O)
+[Sponge](https://www.spongepowered.org) - Enables use of mods and plugins which are made for Sponge, makes your server extra spicy if you know how to do it right! ore.spongepowered.org | The place to get the plugins (has LuckPerms :O)

+[Magma](https://magmafoundation.org) - Same as sponge but lets you use bukkit plugins and forge mods!